dissemia/disseminate/docs/index.rst

   differently depending on the format (target).
 - **Built-in Webserver**.
 Preview documents in html, pdf and other formats from within a browser.
+    - Easy to use navigational interface
+    - Informative error messages
 - **Fast**

 - **Automatic citations**.
 Simplified inclusion and managements of citations.